AdemCatamak/Spectacular/ReadMe.md

 `Expression` has been used in this implementation.
 Thanks to `Expression`, developers can use `Specification` for querying database through libraries such as `EntityFramework`.

-You can combine `Specification` classes through the `And` and `Or` operators included as built-In.
-Via these operators, you can easily create your complex queries by combining smaller criteria.
+You can combine `Specification` classes through the `And` operator included as built-In.
+Via these operator, you can easily create your complex queries by combining smaller criteria.

 For more information about the Specification Design Pattern, you can check the [story on medium.](https://medium.com/c-sharp-progarmming/specification-design-pattern-c814649be0ef)